openturns/openturns/python/doc/usecases/use_case_fission_gas.rst

 The relationships between these quantities are represented in the following network.
-Full arrows represent deterministic relationships, while dashed arrows represent probabilistic relationships (e.g. a normal distribution).
+Full arrows represent deterministic relationships, while dashed arrows represent probabilistic relationships (e.g. a truncated normal distribution, with truncation bounds determined by the range of the surro).

 .. figure:: ../_static/fission_gas_network.png
     :align: center